Intern study summary - Jul 11 Tue

 example:

-If I have return as return model, target_size
+If I have return as return model, target_size,

-is Model
+model is Model type, and

-is ndarray type.
+target_size is ndarray type.
 How do I put in the function

-after >
+after >?

 The "->" symbol is used in Python type hinting to indicate the return type of a function.
 It's used to make the code easier to understand and maintain, and to help in using tools that perform type checking or provide coding assistance.